nosarthur/nowhub/plans/whitepaper.md

-## The problem (why)
+## What

+This is a hacker news like web application.
+It aims to

 - increase exposure to early stage open source project
 - help novice developer find

-existing platforms such as hacker news and product hunt are more about done projects
+- data science
+- developer tool
+- web application

+## Why

 For a novice developer, working on a project under the supervision of experienced programmers is the best way to learn.

 - tooling
 - engineering practices

+existing platforms such as hacker news and product hunt are more about done projects

 For project owner, the value is in attracting users and contributors.